animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

   - Real-Time
   - ASP.NET Core
 author: animat089
-last_modified_at: 2026-03-16
+last_modified_at: 2026-03-21
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
 ---

 I added SignalR to a project that only needed server-to-client updates.
-200 lines of hub code, connection management, and a JavaScript dependency - for a dashboard that never sends data back.
+200 lines of hub code, connection management, and a JavaScript dependency.
+All of that for a dashboard that never sends data back.
 SSE does it in 15 lines.
+I still ask "does the client ever push?" before I touch SignalR.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/ServerSentEvents){: .btn .btn--primary}